johnbintz/johnbintz.github.com/source/_posts/2011-12-05-my-hypercool-automagic-rails-guard-setup.md

 There are definitely disadvantages to this approach:

 * If your `.erb` code requires access to, say, the data on the remote production system, this definitely won't work.
-I may ask why your
-  JavaScript is tied so tightly to your database, but that's for another time.
+I may ask why your generated JavaScript is tied so tightly to your database, but that's for another time.
 * It can make Git commits kinda big and noisy, especially if a lot of JavaScript is being changed.
 Typically I find that it's just whatever files I've changed, along with the final compiled files and their `.gz` counterparts.
 * Unless you're using a Git hook to do the compilation, you're going to forget to do it.